lcrostarosa/homekit-room-sync/README.md

 - Changes may take a few seconds to appear in the Apple Home app after sync
 - Some HomeKit apps may cache room assignments; force-close and reopen the app if changes don't appear
+- Exposure is controlled by the HomeKit Bridge integration (include domains/areas).
+Room alignment with HomeKit still requires writing `room_name` into the bridge state; HomeKit does not auto-map HA areas to rooms on its own.

 ## Troubleshooting